Skip to main content

 Inside Cabin Carnival Celebration Closet

-Right before you leave your cabin for the final time, you will want to do check every shelf and drawer to make sure that you do not leave anything behind.
+Right before you leave your cabin for the final time, you will want to check every shelf and drawer to make sure that you do not leave anything behind.

 Read more: The worst cruise ship packing mistakes